Dems Left Biden for Dead, Then Decided He Was Their Savior

 “The Dems listened to their leaders,” said Kyle Kondik, an elections analyst based in Virginia, discussing how voters cast their ballots in a strategic fashion for Biden.

-Obstacles still remain for Biden, not least of which is the fact that Sanders has the money, message, and mission to compete for the nomination, perhaps through the convention.
+Obstacles still remain for Biden, not least the fact that Sanders has the money, message, and mission to compete for the nomination, perhaps through the convention.
 But Tuesday night seemed likely to deliver crippling blows to the other candidates in the field.

 Having faced the prospect of a second place finish to Sanders in Massachusetts, Warren ended up in third place instead.
 Biden’s first place victory came as a shock even to longtime Democrats in the state, who saw the race as a two-way contest between the New England senators.
 Just before polls closed in several states, Warren’s campaign released a memo outlining her upcoming travel.
 Over the next several days, she is expected to appear in Lansing, Michigan, Phoenix, Arizona, and Boise, Idaho.